-2.16 Heaters, chairs, bait pails, depth finders and underwater cameras are allowed.
+2.16 Heaters, chairs, bait pails, live scopes, depth finders, and underwater cameras are allowed.

-2.17 Participants may leave the contest area between Noon-3:00 p.m., however, must re-enter through an inspection point.
+2.17 Participants may leave the contest area between Noon-3:00 p.m.; however, they must re-enter through an inspection point.

 2.18 All Participants must be in the weigh-in line at or before 3:05 p.m. on the day of the contest.